 Désolé.
 Actuellement, cette page n'existe pas en français.

-A proposal for the new EQE is now available and an open consultation will be launched to enable all interested parties to give their feedback on it.
+A proposal for the new EQE is now available and an open consultation is launched to enable all interested parties to give their feedback on it.
 As a first step, the concept of the new EQE is presented.

-The consultation will be launched in the second half of May and will remain open until 15 July 2022.
+The consultation was launched in the second half of May.
 To be able to access the model papers, please register via the link under "Model papers" below.
-Feedback will be collected by means of a questionnaire.
+Feedback will be collected by means of a questionnaire until 31 August 2022.
 The answers to the questionnaire will be evaluated by the EPO-epi working group.

 The European qualifying framework proposed for the next generation of patent attorneys is a competences-based system that builds on the existing EQE to bring it closer to today's profession, adjust it to the digital environment, refine the approach to evaluation and ensure the highest quality standards.